-While the PCC has a strong presence and/or controls illegal activity behind bars in São Paulo, and at least six other states in the south, in the north, the heated dispute between the Familia do Norte, the Comando Vermelho, and the PCC has also made its way into the prisons, which are now important battle fields.
+While the PCC has a strong presence and/or controls illegal activity behind bars in São Paulo, and at least six other states across the country, the heated dispute between the Familia do Norte, the Comando Vermelho, and the PCC has also made its way into the prisons, which are now important battle fields.
 The enormous prison population in these precarious detention centers serves as a breeding ground for the proliferation of organized crime.

 There are approximately 8.5 million firearms being circulated in Brazil.
 It is estimated that around 3.8 are in the hands of criminals.
 6.8 million weapons are legally registered to be in the hands of police, private security companies and citizens with a license to carry.

 It is believed that the majority of the firearms on the black market have been supplied by Brazil’s illegal arms industry, the second largest in the western hemisphere.
 The widespread availability of illegal weaponry has contributed to the high number of gun-related deaths in the country, which corresponds for 72 percent of total homicides.
-The new law, which loosens restrictions on carrying firearms, that the government of President Bolsonario intends to pass, would open the door for some 63 million Brazilians to legally purchase guns.
+A new law, signed by President Bolsonaro in May 2019, loosened restrictions on carrying firearms would open the door for some 63 million Brazilians to legally purchase guns.